Urarak234/ppw-2022-Backend-/README.md

 - Get game by title
 - Get all games by type
 - Get all games of genre
-- Get game by publisher
+- Get games by publisher
 - Get publisher by game title
 - Find games by part of name.
 Example: If user will input Ho then endpoint will return **`Ho`low Knight**, **`Ho`gwarts Legacy**, etc.
 - Get publisher by name